This Crime Victimization Glossary is a compilation of terms and definitions provided in various OVC resources, including:

 - Civil Remedies

-Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling, house, public building, motor vehicle or aircraft, or personal property of another.
+Any willful or malicious burning or attempting to burn, with or without intent to defraud, a dwelling, house, public building, motor vehicle or aircraft, personal property of another, among others.

 Child Sexual Abuse